MickReich/chunking_cpp/BUILDING.md

 cd chunking_cpp
 ```

-2.Conversion of the configure script to unix line endings:
+2.Conversion of the configure script to unix line endings (Windows only):

-If you are on windows, run the following command before running the configure script:

 ```bash